edmomot/edmomot.github.io/_posts/2025-09-12-under-cabinet-lights.md

 For the large open hole where the pantry was removed, I marked the wire exit locations, taped the wire into a loop and marked it, and talked to the drywall crew to make sure the wires popped out in the right place.

-Cabinets were drilled on the bottom, wires passed through, then mounted.
+Cabinets were drilled on the bottom, wires passed through, and then mounted.

 # Power supply install